SocanIcode/SocanIcode/README.md

 - Accessible and optimized images

-## Built With

-Programming languages and frameworks used for projects

-- HTML5
-- JavaScript (Vanilla)
-- CSS
-- Adobe-xd
-- Figma

 ## Getting Started
 This section provides step-by-step instructions to set up and run the following projects in profile repositories:Ex
 ###  Projects